mrisher/smtp-sts/mta-sts.md

 * `mx`: MX patterns (list of plain-text MX match patterns, required).
 One or more comma-separated patterns matching the expected MX for this domain.
-For example, `["*.example.com", "*.example.net"]` indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net".
-The semantics for these patterns should be the ones found in the "Checking of Wildcard Certificates" rules in Section 6.4.3 of [@!RFC6125].
+For example, `["*.example.com", "*.example.net"]` indicates that mail for this domain might be handled by any MX with a hostname at `example.com` or `example.net`, though _not_ hosts at subdomains.
+For example, `mx1.example.com` and `mx2.example.net` are both valid matches, but not `1234.dhcp.example.com`.
+The semantics for these patterns are those found in Section 3.1 of [@!RFC2818].
 * `max_age`: Max lifetime of the policy (plain-text positive integer seconds).
   Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.